epidemicsound/frontend-coding-challenge/README.md

 1. Please log-in to your GitHub account, if you haven't already.
 2. Click the "Open in GitHub Codespaces" button at the bottom of this page to open this repository in a Codespace.
-3. Take a minute to get acquianted with the interface—we're here for questions if you need!
-    1. On the left-hand side panel, select the "Run and Debug" tab, followed by the green play button "Start Debugging" to run the application.
-    2. Navigate to `src/Solution.jsx`.
-In the browser preview, you should see some text that reads "Hello World".
-    3. Verify everything is working as expected by changing some HTML content.
-Does hot reloading work?
+    1. Follow instructions to create the Codespace instance.
+You will be brought to a setup window with some settings.
+Keep the default settings and then click "Create codespace" to start it up.
+    2. Wait a bit for the application to initialize.
+A browser window running the application (with hot-reloading!) should open by default, as well as files where you will implement your solution.
+These files are called `src/SolutionJSX.jsx` and `src/SolutionTSX.tsx`, please feel free to choose either depending on if you want to use JavaScript and JSX or TypeScript and TSX.
-4. Share your screen in the meeting room (if in-person) or in the Google Meet (if remote) so that the interviewer can follow along as you work.
+3. Share your screen in the meeting room (if in-person) or in the Google Meet (if remote) so that the interviewer can follow along as you work.
-5. You're ready to go!
+4. You're ready to go!
 Your interviewer will give you today's coding challenge prompt now.
 Best of luck!

 Questions?
 Please feel free to ask your interviewer for help!